jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.BitMask.md

 ## BitMask Struct

-An conceptual abstraction for a bit mask.
+Provides an integer size independent representation of a bit mask and helper methods to simplify creating bit masks.

 ```csharp
 public readonly struct BitMask